didier-durand/llms-in-clouds/README.md

 ## Wan AI models
 Wan AI, the entity responsible for Alibaba Cloud's large-scale generative models, has [just released](https://www.reuters.com/technology/artificial-intelligence/alibaba-release-open-source-version-video-generating-ai-model-2025-02-25/)
-Wan 2.1, a “comprehensive and open suite of video foundation models that pushes the boundaries of video generation”.
+Wan 2.1, a “*comprehensive and open suite of video foundation models that pushes the boundaries of video generation*”.

 Alibaba has released four variants of Wan 2.1 - T2V-1.3B, T2V-14B, I2V-14B-720P and I2V-14B-480P -
 which generate images and videos from text and image input.
 This article will focus on the small